Yaa-K/devsecops-linux-assignment-2/README.md

 Each scenario simulates an incident that could happen in a production environment.
 The goal is to reproduce the problem, understand why it happened, and apply the correct fix.

+Want a high-level overview?
+Read this article: [10 Linux Security Incidents Reproduced and Fixed](https://dev.to/yaak/10-linux-security-incidents-reproduced-and-fixed-b9h)
 ---

 ## 📁 Repository Structure